-The benefits of a standing desk are clear, and anyone who has used one will be well aware of how it can influence your physical and mental health.
+The benefits of a height adjustable, standing desk are clear, and anyone who has used one will be well aware of how it can influence your physical and mental health.
 However, many people aren’t sure exactly how long should be spent standing and sitting at your desk per day, and how you should divide that up.

 Naturally, this depends a lot on the needs and capabilities of the individual, but there are a few guidelines that might help you work out your own ratio.
 Read on to find out more, and click here to browse our store.

 The 50/50 Method

 The research on an ideal ratio for switching between standing and sitting is still in the early stages.
 However, initial research is showing that anywhere from a 1:1 to 2:1 ratio seems to be ideal for gaining the benefits of a standing desk without suffering the repercussions of standing too much.

 The length of time you decide to stay in one position before switching, is of course entirely up to you.
 Assuming you go with the 1:1 ratio, whether you want to stand for 30 minutes before sitting for half an hour or standing for a whole hour before sitting for the same duration, depends on what you are comfortable with.

 Although adjustable desks can benefit those who have mobility issues, you may still have trouble standing for long durations.
 In that case, shorten the time - start by standing for short intervals, such as 15 to 30 minutes, and gradually increase the duration as your body adjusts

 In short, if you are unsure on how often you should stand at your desk, start with the 50/50 method and work out exactly what is right for you from there.
 With automatic raising and lowering on our electronic sit-stand desks, it’s not like you’re committed to one or the other – going back and forth couldn’t be easier!
 Just make sure that you are standing and sitting correctly at your desk to reap the benefits.

 Tracking Your Adjustments